 How CPCs Hurt the People They Claim to Help

-These fake clinics are a growing threat to women’s health.
-They often lie to patients about abortion and birth control.
-They’ll do anything to scare people away from choosing legal abortion.
-These fake clinics are biased, anti-choice, anti-LGBTQ organizations.
-They may look like comprehensive health clinics, and their “staff” may wear scrubs, but many are generally unregulated and unlicensed, and may not have any licensed medical staff as part of their organization.
-They use deceptive tactics to mislead North Carolinians about pregnancy-related information.
-Many try to manipulate and frighten the people who walk in looking for assistance.
+These anti-abortion fake clinics are a growing public health threat.
+They often lie to patients about abortion and birth control, and they’ll do anything to scare people away from accessing their right to abortion.
+CPCs are biased, anti-abortion, anti-LGBTQ organizations, and while they may look like health clinics with “staff” wearing scrubs, many are unregulated and unlicensed and may not have any licensed medical personnel on staff.
+They use deceptive tactics to mislead North Carolinians about pregnancy-related information and some of their false claims include:

-Condoms are not effective against STDs, HIV/AIDS, and pregnancy.
+- Condoms are not effective against STDs, HIV/AIDS, or pregnancy.

 None of the above information is medically accurate.

-These fake health clinics are a huge threat to reproductive freedom, and NARAL Pro-Choice North Carolina is leading the efforts to hold them accountable.
-North Carolinians deserve better.
+These fake clinics are a huge threat to reproductive freedom, and Pro-Choice North Carolina is leading the efforts to hold them accountable.
+North Carolinians deserve better!